-- I. Ensure that you are prepared: - Ensure all the paperwork has been completed as much as it can be prior to the meeting. - Make notes to guide you to be sure that you cover everything - ideally have someone available to take notes for you. - 2.
+- 1. Ensure that you are prepared: - Ensure all the paperwork has been completed as much as it can be prior to the meeting - Make notes to guide you to be sure that you cover everything you should have someone available to take notes for you.
+Or these days you could ask the employee whether they would be comfortable with you recording the meeting and having it transcribed.
+This has the added advantage of being a much more accurate account of the meeting.
+That said, if the employee doesn't want to be recorded, you will need to revert to someone taking notes. - 2.
 Book a quiet and private meeting space.
 Make sure that you have tissues discreetly available, as these meetings can be emotional.
 If the employee does get upset, pause, give them a moment and ask them whether they are ready to continue. - 3.
 Book the meeting with the individual stating it is to discuss their performance and they are welcome to bring a support person along with them if they like.
 If they do not want to bring someone, note this for the record. - 4.
 Explain the purpose of the meeting at the beginning and the roles of each of the participants.
-For example, the note taker is there only to document the meeting, the support person is there for support and can clarify questions or understanding but is not able to defend or respond on behalf the individual. - 5.
-Walk through each of the performance issues, giving the employee a chance to respond to each.
+For example, the note taker is there only to document the meeting, the support person is there for support and can clarify questions or understanding, but is not able to defend, or respond on behalf of, the individual.

+- 5. Walk through each of the performance issues, giving the employee a chance to respond to each.
 Where appropriate, and possible, provide evidence of the current performance level.
 For example, breakages, sales figures or number of calls taken.
 Ask the employee whether they can think of anything that would assist them to improve their performance.
 Consider all requests and then confirm what is possible and reasonable.
 Suggest other options to assist with the improvement if appropriate. - 6.
 Explain the required level of performance and confirm timeframes for the required level to be reached. - 7.
-Ask the employee if they have anything else to add.

-- 8. Summarise the outcomes of the meeting and the next steps.
-If the next meeting might consider termination of employment, you must state this possibility. - After the meeting the minutes should be countersigned.
+Ask the employee if they have anything else to add. - 8.
+Summarise the outcomes of the meeting and the next steps.
+If the next meeting might consider termination of employment, you must state this possibility. - 9.
+After the meeting the minutes should be countersigned.
 If the employee is unwilling to do this, make a note of this fact in case the minutes are later used as evidence.